 Give your child a little space.

 If your baby or toddler is pushing away from you during the nap time or bedtime routine, keep in mind they may be communicating that they want to unwind and do it themself particularly if they are a toddler.
 There is no harm in putting your child down, scooting away a little, and just giving your little one a break.
 If your toddler is older, you may want to try leaving the room for a few minutes, and then returning to try again later.
-It’s not a punishment or a consequence – it’s just you respecting your toddler’s emotions, and giving them the space that then seem to be requesting.
+It’s not a punishment or a consequence.
+It’s just you respecting your toddler’s emotions, and giving them the space that they seem to be requesting.
 At some point, I remember I had to figure out that my sons had outgrown being rocked and were trying to communicate they just wanted me to put them down in their cribs!

 For separation anxiety, check-in and provide comfort, but work not to create new sleep problems.